 Wander Around Sintra

-Next, do as the royal families and elites did during the 19th century, by retreating to the endearing town of Sintra, enshrouded in nature with marvelous views of the Atlantic Ocean.
+Next, do as the royal families and elites did during the 19th century, and retreat to the endearing town of Sintra, enshrouded in nature with marvelous views of the Atlantic Ocean.

-On the hill leading up to this little town, there are some lovely street vendors offering handmade jewelry, hand-painted painted cork gifts, and leather goods.
+On the hill leading up to this little town, some lovely street vendors offer handmade jewelry, hand-painted cork gifts, and leather goods.
 Pick up something to remind you of your time in Sintra!

 Admire Cabo da Roca

 The next stop on your Sintra & Cascais day trip is Cabo da Roca, the westernmost point of Europe!
 What a rush.
-Enjoy the fresh Atlantic breeze as you stand atop these cliffs.
+Enjoy the fresh Atlantic breeze as you stand atop the monolithic cliffs of Cabo da Roca.

-King Luís I and the royal family adored Cascais in the late 1800s; they moved here every summer (and I don’t blame them).
+King Luรญs I and the royal family adored Cascais in the late 1800s; they moved here every summer (and I donโt blame them).
 Thus, what once was a small fishing village became a high-end beachside metropolis.

 P.S.
 Try the baked sea bass at MIR Restaurant and Bar!
 The perfect way to end your Sintra and Cascais Small-Group Day Trip from Lisbon.
 Click here to book it now.

-Your Sintra and Cascais day trip tour drops you in Downtown Lisbon, right in Praça dos Restauradores: another gorgeous, historic square.
+Your Sintra and Cascais day trip tour drops you in Downtown Lisbon, right in Praรงa dos Restauradores: another gorgeous, historic square.

-In the square’s center, you’ll find Monumento dos Restauradores, which stands to commemorate Portugal’s liberation from Spain in 1640.
-You’ll also notice the intricate pattern of Portuguese pavement, beautiful!
-Surrounding the square is an eclectic mix of Art Deco and 17th-century buildings, such as the Teatro Eden (Eden Theatre), and Palacio Foz (Foz Palace).
+Surrounding the square is an eclectic mix of Art Deco and 17th-century buildings, such as the Teatro Eden (Eden Theatre) and Palacio Foz (Foz Palace).

-There are endless restaurants to choose from in these areas, but before you dine, consider taking nearby Funicular de Lavra (Lisbon’s oldest funicular) up to Miradouro do Jardim do Torel for sunset.
-You only have three sunsets in Lisbon, why not?
+There are endless restaurants to choose from in these areas, but before you dine, consider taking nearby Funicular de Lavra (Lisbonโs oldest funicular) up to Miradouro do Jardim do Torel for sunset.
+You only have three sunsets in Lisbon, so why not?

 Day 3 of 3 Days in Lisbon